cisco/lal-build-manager/README.md

 lal -vv install # all output
 ```

-## Updating
-TODO: We want an auto-update-available notification system.
-We also want a system to notify on new versions of the docker image.

 ### Influences
 Terms used herein reference [so you want to write a package manager](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#.rlvjqxc4r) (long read).